 Introduction to IBM MFA

-The most common method for authenticating users to z/OS systems is by the use of passwords or password phrases.
+The most common method for authenticating users is by the use of passwords or password phrases.
 Unfortunately, passwords can present a relatively simple point of attack for exploitation.
 In order for systems that rely on passwords to be secure, they must enforce password controls and provide user education.
 Users tend to pick common passwords, write down passwords, and unintentionally install malware that can log passwords.
 Additionally, building an extremely powerful dedicated password cracking computer system has become trivial and low-cost.
 Clients are looking for ways to raise the assurance level of their systems by requiring additional authentication factors for users.

 - TSO/E. Time Sharing Options (TSO/E) allows users to create an interactive session with the z/OS system.
 TSO provides a single-user logon capability and a basic command prompt interface to z/OS.